aqlaboratory/openfold3-training-data-RODA/README.md

 ## PDB

 This folder contains MSAs and structures from the protein data bank(PDB).
 For each unique sequence in the PDB, we generate MSAs following the [OF3 MSA protocol]() available at `pdb/raw/msas/{pdb_chain_id}`.
-As the same unique sequence may be used across many PDB structures, we provide a mapping between all PDB chains and the representatives that have alignmetns at `pdb/raw/msas/representative_mapping.csv`
+As the same unique sequence may be used across many PDB structures, we provide a mapping between all PDB chains and the representatives that have alignments at `pdb/raw/msas/representative_mapping.csv`

 We provide the snapshot of pdb structures in CIF format at `pdb/raw/structures/{pdb_id}/{pdb_id}.cif`